‘The Walking Dead’ Season 7: Negan TV Portrayal From Comics Slack AMC Ratings?

 Morgan then mentioned the mid-season seven’s future as more of a “we’ll see what happens” situation.

-Well right now things are getting started and it looks like fans will “see what happens.”
+Well right now things are getting started, and it looks like fans will “see what happens.”

 AMC’s The Walking Dead airs every Sunday night at 9 p.m.
 EST.